Skip to main content

 You will notice that there is an expiration date to this secret, so make sure to update the key in Dime.Scheduler before it expires.
 Alternatively, pick a date that's a long time away from now.

-Alternatively, you can copy and run (as administrator) the script below.
-You'll need to provide two pieces of information:
+To run the script below successfully, you'll need to provide two pieces of information:

 • The Azure tenant ID